Medically reviewed by Drugs.com. Last updated on Jan 5, 2023.

 Acute pericarditis is inflammation of the pericardium.
 The pericardium is the thin sac that surrounds your heart.
 A small amount of clear fluid between the heart and the sac allows the heart to beat easily.
 With acute pericarditis, the amount of fluid increases and may contain pus.
 This can cause problems with the way that your heart beats.

 WHILE YOU ARE HERE:

 is a legal document that explains the tests, treatments, or procedures that you may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done.
 Make sure all your questions are answered.

 You may need to rest and avoid physical activity.
-Ask your caregiver what you are allowed to do while you are in the hospital.
+Ask your healthcare provider what you are allowed to do while you are in the hospital.